ahmeterdem1/Vector_cpp/README.md

 `std::cout << Matrix<int>::randMint(5, 5, 0, 5) * Matrix<int>::randMint(5, 5, 0, 5) << "\n";"`

-You just lost pointers to 2x5x5xsizeof(int) bytes of heap allocated memory.
-Good luck finding it!
+You just lost pointers to 2x8x8xsizeof(int) bytes of heap allocated memory.
+(8 because the smart array will allocate 8 spaces for 5 length.
+The next power of 2 until reaching 64.)
+Good luck finding them!

 Coding more procedurally is better for this libraries functionality.
 Store the return data of every function that returns something.
 This is not a problem of having no